ice3-software/node-archive-delegate/README.md

 ```

-This [tricksey little class](http://i.ytimg.com/vi/NB2CNr692RE/maxresdefault.jpg) allows you to swap out nodes with your custom subclass by name during the unarchive process.
+This [tricksy little class](http://i.ytimg.com/vi/NB2CNr692RE/maxresdefault.jpg) allows you to swap out nodes with your custom subclass by name during the unarchive process.
 I.e.

 ```Objective-C